LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 Conditional jumps can be divided into following groups:

 - Arithmetic jumps: The jump depends on size difference of two operands.
-The two operands have to be *divided* in advance.
+The two operands have to be compared in advance.
                     One or more flags have to be checked.
 - Flag oriented jumps: A jump is performed if *one* given flag is set or deleted.